pesedr/budgeting-automation/Readme.md

 ## Test Plan

+A normal test plan should provide information for the different environments It should also include release dates, with a list of the changes that are done per version.
+In each version a new test case should be added to the testing plan.
+Known bugs that have been added to the backlog should also be listed, so as to avoid testers creating existing bugs.
+There should also be different test plans according to the project and deployment needs: smoke, regression, etc.

 Since this is an example of a test plan for a simple app, environments, versioning and schedules will be omitted.

 Testing tasks: